 Dealing with employee burnout and the stressful periods that lead up to it cost organizations huge sums of money every year.
-But more tragic than this is the fact that all that time for thought leadership and contribution has been lost.
-It's gone.
+But more tragic than this is the fact that all that thought leadership and contribution has been lost.
+It’s gone.

 Workplace stress comes in a variety of shades.
 Recognizing employee burnout and doing something about it will take some major eye opening and guts in many organizations.

 Here are some primary causes of employee burnout, overload, stress and fatigue.